OSG — Octave Specialty Group, Inc.

 - Adjusted EBITDA: Increased to $1.4 million from $0.5 million year-over-year, driven by growth in the Insurance Distribution segment and reduced corporate expenses.

-- Total Revenues: Up 5% to just under $47 million, affected by lower profit commissions and FX gains.
+- Total Revenues: Rose 5% to just under $47 million, impacted by lower profit commissions and foreign exchange gains.

-- Insurance Distribution Segment: Grew premium production by 9% and commission revenue by 13%, with organic revenue growth of over 8%.
+- Insurance Distribution Segment: Grew premium production by 9% and commission revenue by 13%, with organic revenue growth exceeding 8%.

-- Everspan Performance: Gross premiums written increased by 34%, with a loss ratio of 62.9%, improved from 66.8% in the previous year.
+- Everspan Performance: Gross premiums written increased 34%, with a combined ratio below 100% for the first time this year.

 2. Strategic Updates and Business Highlights

-- Transformation Milestone: Q4 2025 marked the first full quarter as a stand-alone specialty insurance platform.
+- Standalone Operations: Q4 2025 marked the first full quarter as a standalone specialty insurance platform following a strategic transformation.

-- Launch of 1889 Specialty: A new MGA focused on management liability and professional lines for SMEs.
+- Launch of 1889 Specialty: A new MGA focused on management liability and professional lines for SME financial institutions.

 3. Forward Guidance and Outlook